 Dad and I are humbled daily by the enthusiasm and loyalty of everyone in the GVF community.
 Our customers go out of their way on a regular basis to seek out our products and for that, we are forever grateful.
 We are blessed to be able to provide several hundred families with pasture-raised, GMO-free, organically raised meats through various outlets including our on-farm store, the GVF buying club with area drop points, local restaurants, farmers market home delivery services and more.

 The future of GVF is clear and very exciting for everyone on the GVF team.
-There are many people that have been with us from the beginning, helping us with every aspect of the farm and never asking for anything in return, including: Elizabeth, Caroline, Dylan, Dave, Doug, Nik Z, and Brittany.
+There are many people that have been with us from the beginning, helping us with every aspect of the farm and never asking for anything in return, including: Elizabeth, Caroline, Brittany, Dylan, Dave and Doug.
 There were many wholesale customers who gave us a chance when we were just starting out, including 13.5% Wine Bar, Hometown Harvest, Woodberry Kitchen and Washington’s Green Grocer.
 Many thanks to everyone who has been with us from the beginning and to our newer customers who find GVF and provide so much support to the growth of the farm.

 - Nick Bailey